opengeometryprover/GDDM/provers/pg/README.md

 # OGP Provers-Generator (PG) for Geometry Deductive Database Method (GDDM)

-This prover implements the deductive database approach as described in
+Given a set of rules/axioms, PG will generate the code of a GDDM prover, approach described in

 Shang-Ching Chou, Xiao-Shan Gao, Jing-Zhong Zhang; *A Deductive Database Approach to Automated Geometry Theorem proving and Discovering*; Journal of Automated Reasoning 25: 219--246, 2000.